Gamify-IT/docs/dev-manuals/services/overworld/scene-transitions.md

 ![Example image](assets/scene-transition-example.webp)
 6. Set the `Is Trigger` flag at the `Box Collider 2D` component
 ![Trigger flag](assets/scene-transition-trigger-flag.webp)

+## How to set up a scene transition

-7. Provide the required data for the scene transition at the `Load Sub Scene` component
+Provide the required data for the scene transition at the `Load Sub Scene` component

-7.1 `Scene To Load`: The name of the scene, which should be loaded (normally `Dungeon x-y` or `World x`)
+1. `Scene To Load`: The name of the scene, which should be loaded (normally `Dungeon x-y` or `World x`)
-7.2 `World Index`: The index of the world or the world the dungeon is in
+2. `World Index`: The index of the world or the world the dungeon is in
-7.3 `Dungeon Index`: The index of the dungeon in its world, `0` if a world should be loaded
+3. `Dungeon Index`: The index of the dungeon in its world, `0` if a world should be loaded
-7.4 `Fade In Panel`: A fade in animation, you can use the default one (`Fade From White` located at `Assets/Prefabs/Scene Transition`)
+4. `Fade In Panel`: A fade in animation, you can use the default one (`Fade From White` located at `Assets/Prefabs/Scene Transition`)
-7.5 `Fade Out Panel`: A fade out animation, you can use the default one (`Fade To White` located at `Assets/Prefabs/Scene Transition`)
+5. `Fade Out Panel`: A fade out animation, you can use the default one (`Fade To White` located at `Assets/Prefabs/Scene Transition`)
-7.6 `Loading Time`: The amount of time the loading animation lasts, measured in seconds
+6. `Loading Time`: The amount of time the loading animation lasts, measured in seconds
-7.7 `Player Position`: The `x` and `y` coordinates the player should spawn at in the loaded scene
+7. `Player Position`: The `x` and `y` coordinates the player should spawn at in the loaded scene

 ## Prefab